TECHNICAL FEASIBILITY SPRINT

 Better Starting Points

-For concept validation, do the UI/UX Design Sprint first.
+For user validation, start with our Design Sprint.
 For architecture review, a Technical Assessment is a better fit.
-For builders, go straight to Development + Delivery.
+For builders ready to go, jump straight to Development + Delivery.

 RIGHT FIT